swissup/swissup.github.io/m1/testimonials/widgets-and-blocks/index.md

 </reference>
 ```

-##### Testimonial submit form captcha in widget
+##### Testimonial submit form captcha via widget

-To show captcha in testimonial submit form inserted with widget, you need to include captcha javascript
+To show captcha in testimonial submit form inserted with widget, you need to
-to cms page.
-Go to `Design` tab of CMS page edit form, insert following xml code in `Layout Update XML` field and press `Save Page` button:
+include captcha javascript to cms page.
+Go to `Design` tab of CMS page edit form,
+insert the following xml code in `Layout Update XML` field and press `Save Page`
+button:

 ```xml
 <reference name="head">